Get a Happy Life — Find Your Balance

 • Dense — requires slow, focused reading

-6. Hanging aquarium glass bowl — instant calm on your desk
+6. Homedics Tabletop Water Fountain — instant calm on your desk

-Setting it up takes only a few minutes, and the maintenance is minimal if you choose aquatic plants or moss over live fish.
-It's the kind of desk addition that makes you smile every time you look at it — which, over the course of a long workweek, adds up to something genuinely worth having.
+The design is minimal and modern, fitting both home offices and corporate desks without looking out of place.
+Setup takes only a few minutes: add water, plug it in, and let it run.
+Maintenance is limited to occasional refilling and cleaning.
+It's the kind of desk addition that makes you exhale every time you look at it — which, over the course of a long workweek, adds up to something genuinely worth having.

 ✓ Pros